8 Back Pain Conditions That Mainly Affect Women

 Coccydynia, or pain in the tailbone pain at the end of the spine is 4 times more common in women than in men.
 The area of pain often feels tender on touching and can be painful.
 It can be caused by accidents or fall, pregnancy-related injury, or poor posture.
 The pain can severely affect daily routine activities like sitting, driving and performing household chores.

-Pregnancy causes the secretion of the relaxin hormone, which allows the muscles around the pelvis to relax.
+Pregnancy causes the secretion of the relaxing hormone, which allows the muscles around the pelvis to relax.
 This allows the muscles to relax as the fetus grows during pregnancy.
-The radical shift in weight distribution and centre of gravity can increase pressure around the spine and cause back pain, and even sciatica.
-After childbirth, the secretion of relaxin stops, but the loss of adequate muscle support to the spine can make the body vulnerable to backache.
+The radical shift in weight distribution and center of gravity can increase pressure around the spine and cause women's back pain, hormonal lower back pain and even sciatica.
+After childbirth, the secretion of relaxing stops, but the loss of adequate muscle support to the spine can make the body vulnerable to backache.
+Hormonal lower back pain is one of the most common pregnancy complications, especially in the later months.
+The pain usually subsides when the baby is born.
+However, for many women, hormonal lower back pain persists for months after giving birth.
+A hormone relaxes the ligaments in your pelvic joints to make them more flexible in preparation for the baby's passage through the birth canal.
+Hormonal lower back pain can occur if the joints become over flexible.

 3. Compression Fracture